shoark7/shoark7.github.io/_posts/Programming/Python/2019-04-09-how-is-import-going-on-in-python.md

 This is very basic use of '_import_' statement.
 Codes above imported _math_, _numpy_, _os_, _sys_ modules.
 They're all important and famous in Python.

-**Sometimes you don't need all module functions but only need one single part.** Then you can import only a small part of modules with 'from ... import ...' statement
+**Sometimes you don't need all module functions but only need one single part.** Then you can import only a small part of modules with _from ... import ..._ statement

 ```python
 from sys import getrecursionlimit